 At the heart of the organisation is our Community Support Service, which has evolved from a review of national research and best practice for people with sight loss.
 We have developed an innovative client needs assessment, the ‘Sight Loss MOT’, which identifies where support is available not only from Devon in Sight, but from partners across the sight loss sector to ensure people get the support they need.

 Many of the people with sight loss that we support have needs which are common to many other older or disabled people, such as isolation, difficulties accessing transport, financial hardship or having to give up hobbies and interests.
 Rather than trying to meet all these needs we focus on resolving issues that are distinctively about sight loss, and refer to other partner organisations that can deliver generic support.

 We focus on enabling people to do things for themselves; with the right training, equipment and perhaps time-limited support.
 Where support is needed we’ll try to develop local ‘circles of support’.
-Peer support groups play an important role, but we’ll also help people access mainstream community groups and help those groups become more confident to accommodate someone with sight loss.
+Peer Talk and Support Groups play an important role, but we’ll also help people access mainstream community groups and help those groups become more confident to accommodate someone with sight loss.